shivannis/xandr-docs-public/xandr-docs/invest/completed-creative-audits-report.md

 - The number of creatives that have been audited for a specific advertiser
 - Which of your creatives have completed audit
 - The amount you are being charged for creative audits
-- The number of standard versus priority creative audits you havecompleted See below for instructions on retrieving this report.
+- The number of standard versus priority creative audits you have completed.
+See below for instructions on retrieving this report.

-**Time frame**
+## Time frame

 All dates and times are given in UTC.

-**Time ranges**
+### Time ranges

 Time ranges define the time period of the data extracted for the report.
 The following is a complete list of time ranges available for reports.
 However, all time ranges are not available for every report.

 - Custom
 - Current Hour